As we move away from using fossil fuels for power, industry leaders, manufacturers, and homeowners are looking for other ways to heat homes.

 - Low Maintenance: Easy to install and they require very little maintenance.

 - Off-Grid – Being off the grid, you are producing electricity that is eco-friendly and reliable.

 - Developing – With technology continually evolving, solar panels are becoming more effective.

 - High Initial Cost: Though they may save you money in the long-run, they are costly to install.

 - Aesthetic – Some people aren’t keen on the way solar panels look on homes.

-- Weather Dependant – Less efficient in cloudy weather, though they will produce less electricity in the darker months.
+- Weather Dependant – Less efficient in cloudy weather, meaning they will produce less electricity in the darker months.

 - Not for everyone – Depending on location and property type, solar panels may not work for you.